 Happy November, Friends!

-This is one of my favorite months of the year, in no small part because this is when Charleston tries very hard to have fall.
+This is one of my favorite months of the year, in no small part because this is when our area tries very hard to have fall.
 It is also when we collectively round the corner toward Thanksgiving and winter breaks and much of the very heavy lifting of the first semester of the school year is behind us.
 My schedule includes the last of the fall governance workshops, our annual conference has wrapped up, and we are starting to look ahead to the winter and summer institutes next semester.
 In short, we enter November filled with gratitude for the hard work we have been privileged to do, the beautiful weather that gives us a moment to enjoy this incredible region, and the break in the action ahead.

 This is also when I start hoarding books.
 I collect books all year long, but this time of year is when I can see a window over the holidays where the books might actually get read.
 Early November might seem optimistically early for this kind of planning, but it also gives me time to start screening books for friends and family.
 Books are the gift type I most frequently indulge.
 For that matter, if someone is not much of a reader, I am often at a loss for what to get them.